ahmedasif1/infinipoll10k/README.md

 # infinipoll10k
 PV Logger for Infinisolar 10k hybrid and compatible inverters

-This php script (put it in /etc/infinipoll10/) logs values from Voltronics Infinisolar 10k and compatible hybrid pv inverters via a ETH-RS232 converter connected to the inverters serial port.
+This php script (put it in /etc/infinipoll10/) logs values from Voltronics Infinisolar 10k and compatible hybrid pv inverters via a USB-A to USB-B cable connected to the inverters serial port.
 It is mainly developed for displaying values in 123solar and meterN.
 Anyhow, all logged values are stored in textfiles named value.txt in directory set in variabe "$tmp_dir", eg. DCINV1.txt for PV string 1 dc input voltage.
 IP and TCP port of the ip-serial converter have to be set in parameter "$moxa_ip" and "$moxa_port".
 It has to be configures in "TCP-Server" mode.
 The script queries inverters type, serial number and firmware versions and stores it in variable $CMD_INFO.